kelvinprayoga46/picoCTF2024/General Skills/timemachine-solve.md

 # **Time Machine**
 ## **Description**
 What was I last working on?
-I remember writing a note to help me remember \n You can download the challenge files here: \n [challenge.zip](https://artifacts.picoctf.net/c_titan/67/challenge.zip)
+I remember writing a note to help me remember

+You can download the challenge files here:

+[challenge.zip](https://artifacts.picoctf.net/c_titan/67/challenge.zip)
 ## **Hint**
 - The cat command will let you read a file, but that won't help you here!